meltingice/ajax-chosen/README.md

 ## How to Use

 This plugin exposes a new jQuery function named `ajaxChosen` that we call on a `select` element.
 The first argument are the options passed to the jQuery $.ajax function.
-The `data` parameter should be omitted, and the `success` callback is optional.
+The `data` parameter can be used to send parameters to the service, except `term` that is used to send the search string, and the `success` callback is optional.

 The second argument is a callback that tells the plugin what HTML `option` elements to make.
 It is passed the data returned from the ajax call, and you have to return an object where the key is the HTML `option` value attribute and the value is the text to display.
 In other words: